alancapellao/task-list/README.md

 # Task List

-Task list app can be used to organize tasks.
+Task List was a project designed to add, remove, and mark as complete user tasks.

 Developed with HTML, CSS and JavaScript.